-New York Times reporter Mike Forsythe wrote about how transportation secretary Elaine Chao’s family shipping business benefited from industrial policies in China that annoyed the Trump administration.
+We’re publishing a series of Q&As with reporters who have published powerful investigative stories.
+Our first featured reporter is the New York Times’ Mike Forsythe, who wrote about how transportation secretary Elaine Chao’s family shipping business benefited from industrial policies in China that annoyed the Trump administration.

 How did you get the story?

 My colleague Sui-Lee Wee in Beijing got a tip in October 2017 that all was not right with a trip Elaine Chao was about to take to Beijing, her first since becoming Transportation Secretary.
 Sui heard from a good source that Chao was asking that some of her relatives be included.
 Those relatives had business interests in China in the shipping industry, which Secretary Chao oversees in the U.S.

 The source told her that diplomats at the U.S. embassy there had alerted their superiors of the possible ethical problem.
 After my colleague Eric Lipton asked the Department of Transportation (DOT) about the trip, it was abruptly cancelled.
 In November 2017 Eric put in Freedom of Information requests to get information on the trio.
 At that point I had begun looking into the family shipping company, Foremost.
 I quickly realized that if we could report the events around the cancelled trip (if Sui’s source information was accurate and could be substantiated) then we had a major story.

 No word from DOT or State Department.
 We all moved on to other stories.
 In mid-2018 I started pushing DOT to produce the FOIA but was given the run-around.